-Inquiries and comments concerning information about Field Education should be directed to the Director of Field Education, Cathleen Lilavois, LCSW, at CLilavois@york.cuny.edu or (718) 262-5373.
+Inquiries and comments concerning information about Practicum Education should be directed to the Director of Practicum Education, Cathleen Lilavois, LCSW, at CLilavois@york.cuny.edu or (718) 262-5373.

 Requirement for Graduation

-Field placement/internship is a part of the training and graduation requirement.
+Practicum internship is a part of the training and graduation requirement.
 Scholars are expected to familiarize themselves with the Social Work policies, procedures, professional conduct; rules and regulations, and due process.
-The MSW Program at CUNY York College MSW Scholar Handbook and Field Education handbooks are located at the administrative social work office (AC-3A11) and will are distributed to all incoming scholars during orientation.
+The MSW Program at CUNY York College MSW Scholar Handbook and Practicum Education handbooks are located at the administrative social work office (AC-3A11) and are distributed to all incoming scholars during orientation.
 Scholars sign acknowledging receipt of the handbooks.

-The objectives of field instruction the Council on Social Work Education (CSWE).
-2015 Educational Policy and Accreditation Standards (EPAS).
+The objectives of practicum instruction are the Council on Social Work Education (CSWE), 2015 Educational Policy and Accreditation Standards (EPAS)/Draft EPAS 2022.
 The objectives are to teach MSW scholars to:

 - Demonstrate Ethical and Professional Behavior.

-- Advance Human Rights and Social Economic, and Environmental Justice.
+- Advance Human Rights and Social, Racial, Economic, and Environmental Justice.